drcandacemakedamoore/cleanX/README.md

 ```

 The documentation will be generated in `./build/sphinx/html` directory.
 Documentation is generated
 automatically as new functions are added.

+Special additional documentation for medical professionals with limited programming
+ability is available on the wiki (https://github.com/drcandacemakedamoore/cleanX/wiki/Medical-professional-documentation)

 # Installation
 - setting up a virtual environment is desirable, but not absolutely necessary